pnp/cli-microsoft365/docs/docs/cmd/spo/folder/folder-move.md

 : The URL of the site where the folder is located

 `-s, --sourceUrl <sourceUrl>`
-: Site-relative URL of the folder to move
+: The server- or site-relative URL of the folder to move

 `-t, --targetUrl <targetUrl>`
 : Server-relative URL where to move the folder